cern-fts/fts-rest/docs/cli/fts-rest-server-status.md

-% FTS-REST-CLI(1) fts-rest-delegate
+% FTS-REST-CLI(1) fts-rest-server-status
 % fts-devel@cern.ch
 % September 08, 2015
 # NAME

-fts-rest-delegate
+fts-rest-server-status

 # SYNOPIS

-Usage: fts-rest-delegate [options]
+Usage: fts-rest-server-status [options]

 # DESCRIPTION

-This command can be used to (re)delegate your credentials to the FTS3 server
+Use this command to check on the service status.

 # OPTIONS